Fire Hazard in Buildings | Causes of Fire Hazards | Effects of Fire Hazards | Prevention of Fire Hazards

 9. Public awareness

-In this way, there may be many more causes, effects and remedial measures of fire hazard.
+This way, there may be many more causes, effects, and remedial measures for fire hazards.